wyhitcs/team-letsencrypt/draftv1.md

 In the section of development view, the architecture of Let’s Encrypt that serves the development process is analyzed.
 Its design principles show an example of how a well-structured project facilitates the development, maintenance and test process.

-We also gain knowledge from the analysis of deployment view on how to guarantee the proper operation in different envrionments, which is quite useful for both users and developers.
+We also gain knowledge from the analysis of deployment view on how to guarantee the proper operation in different environments, which is quite useful for both users and developers.

 At last, the variability perspective and evolution perspective focus on the design that enables a project to equip with variability and changes.
 It shows us the importance for an architect to be prepared for variability and changes during the development lifecycle.

-To conclude, a well-structured architecture of a software satisfies its related stakeholders and makes the development, maintainence and test process easier.
+To conclude, a well-structured architecture of a software satisfies its related stakeholders and makes the development, maintenance  and test process easier.
 Let’s Encrypt is a BETA SOFTWARE containing plenty of bugs, which makes the analysis challenging but interesting.
 To get involved into the project, we made contributions by pulling request on GitHub and two of them got merged.
 Our main contributions are listed in the appendix.